syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/load-desired-pdf-for-initial-loading-in-hosted-sample.md

 documentation: ug
 ---

-# How to load desired PDF for initial loading and change document path at runtime
+# Load desired PDF for initial loading in Blazor PDF Viewer Component

 You can load your own PDF document for initial loading as well as change document at run-time in PDF Viewer hosted sample.
 To achieve that, you need to add your document in the server project and refer api/values as ServiceUrl in client project.